walrusone/iptvboss-alpha/README.md

 release feed.
 Version tags such as `3.11.21` are intended for pinned deployments.

+Each time Conveyor publishes a GitHub release containing the amd64 and arm64 Linux tarballs, GitHub Actions automatically verifies those assets and publishes the corresponding multi-platform container.
+Maintainers can rerun a missed or failed publication from **Actions → Publish XC Server Container**.

 ## Run with Docker Compose

 Download `compose.yaml` and `.env.example`, then run: